 Snowdon says this method is “probably the most accurate approach in what is an inaccurate and imprecise science.”

-Experts advise you do an analysis at least once every three years, or whenever you have had a major life change.
+Experts advise you to analyze your situation at least once every three years, or whenever you have had a major life change.
 For example, if you have a new baby, you have to recalculate college education needs and child-care costs.
 If you own a home, a mortgage is likely your biggest financial burden.
-Because your mortgage balance decreases with each payment, it's important to include those revised figures in your calculations.
+Because your mortgage balance decreases with each payment, it’s important to include those revised figures in your calculations.

 A must-know: The equation for the future value of money

 Calculating your life insurance needs will require two equations you may have picked up in Finance 101: the future and present value of money.